-In July 2020, our sponsor purchased an aggregate of 5,750,000 founder shares for an aggregate purchase price of \$25,000.
-In addition, in March 2021, our sponsor transferred 10,000 founder shares to each of Mr. Robert Hochberg and Ms. Charlotte Blechman, our independent directors (none of which are subject to forfeiture in the event that the underwriters' over-allotment option is not exercised in full).
-On March 11, 2021, we effectuated a 1.1-for-1 stock split, resulting in an aggregate of 6,325,000 founder shares outstanding and held by our initial stockholders (up to 825,000 of which are subject to forfeiture by our sponsor if the underwriters' over-allotment option is not exercised in full).
+In July 2020, our sponsor purchased an aggregate of 5,750,000 founder shares for an aggregate purchase price of \$25,000 (up to 750,000 of which are subject to forfeiture by our sponsor if the underwriters' over-allotment option is not exercised in full).
 The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the outstanding shares upon completion of this offering (not including the shares of Class A common stock underlying the private placement units).
-Up to 825,000 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.
+If we increase or decrease the size of the offering we will effect a stock dividend or a share contribution back to capital or other appropriate mechanism, as applicable, with respect to our Class B common stock immediately prior to the consummation of the offering in such amount as to maintain the ownership of our initial stockholders at 20% of the issued and outstanding shares of our common stock upon the consummation of this offering (not including the shares of Class A common stock underlying the private placement units).
+Up to 750,000 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' overallotment option is exercised.
 The founder shares (including the Class A common stock issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.

-Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 540,000 private placement units for a purchase price of \$10.00 per unit in a private placement that will occur simultaneously with the closing of this offering.
-As such, our sponsor's interest in this transaction is valued at \$5,400,000.
+Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 500,000 private placement units for a purchase price of \$10.00 per unit in a private placement that will occur simultaneously with the closing of this offering.
+As such, our sponsor's interest in this transaction is valued at \$5,000,000.

-Our sponsor has committed, pursuant to a forward purchase contract with us, to purchase, in a private placement for gross proceeds of \$10,000,000 to occur concurrently with the consummation of our initial business combination, 1,000,000 of our units on substantially the same terms as the sale of units in this offering at \$10.00 per unit, and 250,000 shares of Class A common stock (for no additional consideration).
+Our sponsor has committed, pursuant to a forward purchase contract with us, to purchase, in a private placement for gross proceeds of \$15,000,000 to occur concurrently with the consummation of our initial business combination, 1,500,000 of our units on substantially the same terms as the sale of units in this offering at \$10.00 per unit, and 375,000 shares of Class A common stock (for no additional consideration).
 The funds from the sale of units will be used as part of the consideration to the sellers in the initial business combination; any excess funds from this private placement will be used for working capital in the post-transaction company.
-This commitment is independent of the percentage of stockholders electing to redeem their public shares and provides us with a minimum funding level for the initial business combination.
-Our sponsor has agreed to waive any claims against the trust account in connection with such agreement.
+This commitment is independent of the percentage of stockholders electing to redeem their public shares and provides us with a minimum funding level for the initial business combination